thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ```
 ###### *see [IRuleStorage](../../../src/economic/ruleStorage/IRuleStorage.sol)*

-There is no limit in the amount of sub-rules that a rule can have other than at least one sub-rule.
+There is no limit to the amount of sub-rules that a rule can have other than at least one sub-rule.

 ### Role Applicability